cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 The only combination of running chain / running tests that will not work is if you run Ignite on your local computer and the tests in a container.
 For this edge case, you should put your host IP address in `RPC_URL` and `FAUCET_URL`.

-When you are done, if you started the chain in Docker, you can stop the containers with:
+If you started the chain in Docker, when you are done you can stop the containers with:

 ```sh
 $ docker stop cosmos-faucet checkers